This post was originally published July 2014. Text and images have been updated.

 - 2 tablespoons rice vinegar

 - 1/2 teaspoon honey

 - To prepare the dressing, whisk all dressing ingredients together in a medium bowl.
 Pour over the salad and toss to combine.
-The kelp noodles will quickly soften with the dressing.
-Garnish as desired, with scallions, toasted coconut or chopped peanuts.
+The kelp noodles will soften in a couple minutes in the dressing.
+Garnish as desired, with scallions, chopped peanuts and cilantro